fndomariano/faq/README.md

 # FAQ

-This project I made to learn a few about Laravel Framework.
+This project I've made to learn a few about Laravel Framework.
 It consists of an application to make questions and answers like an FAQ.

 ## Install